-The plan’s participation rate is not where the employer wanted it to be, and with the company growing rapidly, they desire a better way to engage, enroll and educate plan participants.
-Plus, they are looking to reward key employees for their work through the profit-sharing plan while helping improve retirement outcomes for all.
+The plan’s participation rate was not where the employer wanted it to be, and with the company growing rapidly, they desired a better way to engage, enroll and educate plan participants.
+Plus, they were looking to reward key employees for their work through the profit-sharing plan while helping improve retirement outcomes for all.

 Case Study: Apparel

 Increased participation and employee engagement through an automated plan design and individual consultation

 Formalizing the plan committee with specific goals for the 401(k) plan would motivate participant behavior while reducing plan fiduciary liability.

 Selecting a new provider would effectively engage and communicate with plan participants.